1jour1vin

 About the wine:

 Compared to the flamboyant aromatic profile of the 1997, the 1996 Yquem is more reserved, though it is exceptionally well-endowed.
-With a luminous golden color and a tight but promising nose featuring notes of toasted hazelnuts blended with crème brûlée, vanilla bean, honey, orange marmalade, and peach aromas, this medium-bodied wine reveals a restrained yet powerful personality.
+With a luminous golden color and a tight but promising nose featuring notes of toasted hazelnuts blended with crème brûlée, vanilla bean, honey, orange marmalade, and hints of peach, this medium-bodied wine reveals a restrained yet powerful personality.
 The acidity, balance, texture, and purity are admirable in this impeccably crafted Yquem.
 However, patience will be a virtue.

 About the estate: